MeltwaterArchive/storyplayer/v2/learn/fundamentals/understanding-system-under-test.md

 }
 {% endhighlight %}

-... you can then get these settings using the [Config()](../../modules/config/index.html) module.
+... you can then get these settings using the [SystemUnderTest module](../../modules/systemundertest/index.html).
 You can get a single setting like this:

 {% highlight php startinline %}
 $loginPage = fromSystemUnderTest()->getAppSetting("storyplanner.loginPage");